ibm-cloud-docs/account/iam-accessgroup_rules.md

 ## Example rule
 {: #example}

 The following example includes values for each of the fields for a dynamic rule.
-In this rule, users who are identified as managers within the federated IdP are mapped to an {{site.data.keyword.Bluemix_notm}} access group that has specific access set for only managers.
+In this rule, users who are identified as managers within the federated IdP are mapped to an {{site.data.keyword.cloud_notm}} access group that has specific access set for only managers.

 | Field                           | Value                           |
 |---------------------------------|---------------------------------|